Bernardo Villegas: Constitutional Commission of 1986

 As a prominent Philippine economist towards the end of the Marcos dictatorship and a key member of both the Center for Research and Communication and the Makati Business Club, Villegas played an important role in Philippine history during the mid-1980s.
 The Philippine economy had been in decline since 1981 and went into a full nosedive in early 1983 after the US increased interest rates, sparking a series of events that led to the ouster of Ferdinand Marcos in 1986.
-Villegas' expertise as an economist led to him being appointed as a Chairman of the National Economy and Patrimony Article for the Philippine Constitutional Commission of 1986, framed the Philippines' new democratic constitution, which would be ratified by plebiscite in 1987.
+Villegas' expertise as an economist led to him being appointed as a Chairman of the National Economy and Patrimony Article for the Philippine Constitutional Commission of 1986, which framed the Philippines' new democratic constitution that would be ratified by plebiscite in 1987.

+When it came to voting on whether the Philippines should adopt a unicameral or bicameral legislature, Villegas was among those who voted for bicameralism, narrowly outvoting those who favored unicameralism by one vote (23 to 22).
+In favoring a bicameral legislature, Villegas stated that: "As long as a Senate will be elected at large, I am in favor of a bicameral form of government. [...]
+I see the Lower House as the individuals who will be experts on 'trees.'
+Now we need some people who will be experts on the 'forest' to take a look at all of these legitimate vested interests."

 At the closing session of the commission, its President Cecilia Muñoz-Palma recognized Villegas' signature contributions to the constitution: "...principles of solidarity and subsidiarity and the social function of property in the Article on the National Economy, and the right to life of the unborn from conception."

 According to his own account, Villegas was part of the minority which objected to the protectionist stance taken by the constitution against foreign investors.
 However, the majority prevailed and provisions were added to limit the potential role of foreign investors in key sectors of the Philippine economy.

 Villegas also played a part in the efforts to recover the unexplained wealth of the Marcos family.
-In the book "Philippine Political Economy: The Marcos Years," Philippine Ambassador to Italy Jose Romero Jr. recalls that Dr. Villegas was the source US Ambassador to the Philippines Stephen Bosworth had referred to when he testified to the United States Congress House Committee on Foreign Affairs that about US$10 billion worth of capital had left the Philippines since the Philippine economy went into a nosedive in 1983.
+Philippine Ambassador to Italy Jose Romero Jr. recalls in his book, "Philippine Political Economy: The Marcos Years", that Dr. Villegas was the source US Ambassador to the Philippines Stephen Bosworth had referred to when he testified to the United States Congress House Committee on Foreign Affairs that about US$10 billion worth of capital had left the Philippines since the Philippine economy went into a nosedive in 1983.
 The PCGG later cited a similar amount as an estimate of the unexplained wealth of Ferdinand and Imelda Marcos.

-As one of the framers of the 1987 constitution, Villegas is considered an amicus curiae (friend of the court) by the Philippine Supreme court.
+As one of the framers of the 1987 constitution, Villegas is considered an amicus curiae (friend of the court) by the Philippine Supreme Court.

 In 2024, Philippine Constitutional Commission of 1986 framer Villegas at the Philippine Senate Committee on Constitutional Amendments and Revision of Codes hearing, rejected Charter change “We do not need to amend the Constitution, especially as regards [to] media, advertising, education, and ownership of land at this stage of our development”.